Crib Goch

 Crib Goch forms the northern half of the Snowdon Horseshoe, which continues on past the summit and over Y Lliwedd.

 The ascent of Crib Goch from Pen y Pass, as described above, is via the popular East Ridge.
-If you wish to ascend by the more challenging North Ridge from the Llanberis Pass and Cwm Glas, you can read about it on this external website and also on this external website.
+If you wish to ascend by the more challenging North Ridge from the Llanberis Pass and Cwm Glas, you can read about it on this external website and also on this external website, plus on our page where it is also linked with the Fox’s Path.

 The new Crib Goch warning signs